Keshav-Kant/Keshav-Kant/README.md

 ## Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=Keshav-Kant)

-I am a Freelancer Full Stack Developer.
-I love programming, reading, and Implementing.
+I'm a passionate AI/ML freelancer and full-stack developer with a knack for building impactful applications.

-As a Full Stack Developer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.
+My obsessive attention to detail and love for creating innovative solutions drive me to make a difference in the world.

-That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/Keshav-Kant/Keshav-Kant/blob/master/coding.gif?raw=true" width="408" height="318" />